 Unrelated to our usual posts but I have been using Huel as a meal replacement for the last few months when busy in-between jobs rather than turn to fast food.
 Its worked really well and I find it very easy to drink, and would recommend it.
 I use the Vanilla powder and usually add a banana with a blender.
 Take a look on the Huel site here for more information

-Here is a discount code, click the link below to get £10 off your purchase
+Here is a discount code, click the link below to get £10 off your purchase, name Jane Rumble or

 I have a number of referral £10 now which are no good to me as you can only use one per purchase with a minimum spend, if you would like one do email me and I will send you the code, can be used on your second purchase of Huel.